scottscharl/scottscharl.github.io/index.md

 layout: default
 emoji: "&#128075;"
 ---
 I’m a husband, dad, and rookie coder in Colorado.
+I was born and raised in southeast Michigan, and after college spent six years in Arizona.

 In 2019, I finally indulged my fascination with software and built my first website, scottscharl.com, on nights & weekends.
 I used a static-site generator, [Jekyll](https://jekyllrb.com), to build it.